qiaoyuet/Impact-of-Biosolids-Mirror-Repo/Report/SecondDraft/SecondDraft.md

 blocks × 2 treatments × 5 transects × 10 samples per transect).
 If
 researchers did not observe a species for certain plots, the entry of that species is omitted instead of being recorded as 0.
-In the following analysis, we specifically investigate one species, POPR.
+In the following analysis, we specifically investigate one species, Poa pratensis (POPR).

-Table 2.2 describes the frequencies of cover values appearing under biosolids application and control for all species.
-The bar graphs (Figure 2.2) provide a better visualization for the results in Table 2.2.
+Table 2.2 describes the frequencies of cover values appearing under biosolids and control for all species.
+The histogram (Figure 2.2) provides a better visualization for the results in Table 2.2.
 We observe that when changing from control group to biosolids group, there is a dramatic decrease in number of observations with low cover values (\<=37.5), and an increase in number of observations with high cover values (\>37.5).
 For the specific species POPR, Table 2.3 summarizes the frequencies of observations under 6 levels of cover values for biosolids and control respectively.
 The counts under two treatments are quite different, indicating that biosolids is potentially effective.

     ## Source: local data frame [8 x 4]
     ## Groups: Block [?]